sflury/kendall/README.md

 Additional function is included to determine the sensitivity of the correlation coefficient to individual datum (done by bootstrapping) and/or uncertainties in the data (done by Monte Carlo sampling).

 While this code is provided publicly, I request that any use thereof be cited in any publications in which this code is used.
+For this purpose, the zenodo DOI is listed below as well as a BibTeX reference.
 This script was initially developed, implemented, and tested for work presented in Flury et al. 2022 ApJ 930, 126.

 ## Example Usage